H3LP3RS/HELP/README.md

 H3LP is a lot more than that and contains many features to keep you safe:
 - A map to locate nearby hospitals, pharmacies and defibrillators
 - Many tutorials to learn first aid tips with videos
-- A simple tool that gives you the best tempo to do CPR
+- A simple tool that gives you the best tempo to perform CPR
 - A forum where user can ask medical professional for tips and information by topic

 ## Privacy Policy